DCMMC/Town-Crier/docs/index.rst

 ..
-Town Crier: an Authenticated Data Feed for Smart Contracts documentation.
+Town Crier: an Authenticated Data Feed for Smart Contracts documentation master file, created by sphinx-quickstart on Sat May 13 15:31:14 2017.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Town Crier's documentation!
 ======================================